nulligor/drillr/README.md

-Drillr
+Drillr :nut_and_bolt:
 ====

-### Forget about for-each loops when iterating HTML code
+### Forget about for-each loops when iterating Markdown code

-Drillr is pretty simple and straightforward library made to automate procedural for-each loops that iterates passing collections of data
+Drillr is pretty simple and straightforward library made to automate procedural for-each loops that iterates "view blocks" passing collections of data
 (which is a pretty common thing, even nowadays)

 ### A little background